KXPL

-KXPL (1060 AM) is a radio station licensed to El Paso, Texas, United States.
-The station is owned by New Radio System, Inc., a United States corporation operating the station on behalf of Mexican radio station operator Radiorama, which has a partial ownership stake.
+KXPL (1060 AM) was a radio station licensed to El Paso, Texas, United States.
+The station was owned by New Radio System, Inc., a United States corporation operating the station on behalf of Mexican radio station operator Radiorama, which had a partial ownership stake.

-The station has been silent since June 30, 2020, for economic reasons.
+The station had been silent since June 30, 2020, for economic reasons.

 History

 KAMA

 Jack R. McVeigh received a construction permit for a new 10,000-watt, daytime-only radio station in El Paso on August 20, 1971.
 KAMA signed on July 13, 1972; it was one of the affiliates of the short-lived Mutual Spanish Network and was the only Spanish-language station based in El Paso.
 January 1, 1976, brought the launch of an FM counterpart, KAMA-FM 93.1, also broadcasting in Spanish with salsa and tropical music.
 KAMA was a highly successful station in the second half of the 1970s, leading the El Paso radio ratings in each year between 1975 and 1979.

 McVeigh sold KAMA-AM-FM in 1981 to Thrash Broadcasting, Inc., of Georgia.
 Thrash flipped KAMA-FM to an English-language format as KAMZ "93Z" in April 1982.

 In 1982, the Federal Communications Commission made available the 750 kHz frequency for use in the El Paso area.
 Unlike at 1060, a clear channel frequency assigned to Mexico City's XEEP-AM, a station on 750 could broadcast at night.
 Thrash made a bid for the new license, which had four applicants.
 In 1985, one went bankrupt, and the remaining three reached an agreement by which Thrash would win the 750 frequency in a merger with the El Paso Radio Corporation.
 Competitor Fina Broadcast House Corporation—owned by El Paso Spanish-language radio pioneer John S. Chávez, Jr., whose KOYE was the first Spanish-language radio station in El Paso—bought the 1060 license from Thrash.